alapan-sau/Youtuber/README.md

 ## How to Use

-Use your personal `API key` for the `Youtube API v3` and use it in the config.py file.
-Otherwise, you can also you th one provided.
+Use your personal `API key` for the `Youtube API v3` and use it in the `config.py` file.
+Otherwise, you can also use the one already provided.
 However its not advisable, since its a personal API key and has use/month limitations.

 ```shell
 $ pip3 install youtube_dl